kunal-mohta/FirewallRulesLICS/README.txt

-FIREWALL RULES IN PROLOG - LOGIN IN COMPUTER SCIENCE
+FIREWALL RULES IN PROLOG - LOGIC IN COMPUTER SCIENCE

 This project is the Prolog Assignment, for Logic in Computer Science (CS F214) course, at BITS Pilani.